lop-Louis/northbook/docs/drafts/gated.generated.md

 ---

 Keep unfinished pages out of nav until they meet the opener contract.
 [Return to the drafts hub](./index.md) or [Fix the opener contract](../operate/north-star-guardrails.md#ui-delivery-checks).
-Exit metric: gated pages either ship or leave the repo within 30 days.
+**Expected Takeaway:** gated pages either ship or leave the repo within 30 days.

 # Gated pages (auto-generated)